 The sapodilla fruit has a limited shelf life due to its perishability and rapid moisture loss.
-The use of edible coatings has attracted significant interest because they are effective in prolonging the shelf life of fruits.
-This research study aims to evaluate the effectiveness of an edible coating made from xanthan gum (XG) (0.1% and 0.2%) combined with oleic acid (Ol) (1%) in prolonging the storage duration of sapodilla fruit at a temperature of $8 \pm 1$ and a relative humidity (RH) of 85-90%.
-The treated fruits significantly reduced weight loss, with the minimum weight loss observed in the Xan 0.2% + Ol treatment.
+The application of edible coatings has attracted much interest because they are effective in prolonging the shelf life of fruits.
+This study aims to evaluate the effectiveness of an edible coating made from xanthan gum (XG) (0.1% and 0.2%) combined with oleic acid (Ol) (1%) in prolonging the shelf life of sapodilla fruit at 8 ± 1 °c and a relative humidity (RH) of 85-90%.
+Weight loss was significantly reduced in the treated fruits, with the minimum weight loss observed in the Xan 0.2% + Ol treatment.
 Except for the Ol treatment, the other treatments showed a higher level of firmness compared to the control.
 At the end of the experiment, the treatments significantly reduced fruit respiration.
-The treated fruits also showed significantly increased antioxidant capacity and higher levels of ascorbic acid compared to the control group.
+The treated fruits also showed significantly increased antioxidant capacity and higher levels of ascorbic acid compared to the control.
 The lowest TSS (22.8%) level was noted in the Xan 0.2 + Ol treatment.
-Moreover, the results showed that fruit treated with the Xan 0.1% + Ol coating exhibited higher activity levels in the superoxide dismutase (SOD), catalase (CAT), and ascorbate peroxidase (APX) enzymes compared to fruit treated with the Xan 0.2 + Ol coating and the control samples.
-In general, Xan 0.2 + Ol and Xan 0.1% + Ol demonstrated the highest overall quality compared to the control and other treatments.
-Therefore, the use of these treatments is recommended for maintaining the quality of sapodilla fruit.
+Moreover, the results showed that fruit treated with Xan 0.1% + Ol coating exhibited higher activity in the superoxide dismutase (SOD), catalase (CAT), and ascorbate peroxidase (APX) enzymes compared to the fruit treated with Xan 0.2 + Ol and Xan 0.1% + Ol demonstrated the highest overall quality compared to the control and other treatments.
+Therefore, the application of these treatments is recommended for maintaining the quality of sapodilla fruit.